UduakN/SQL-Project---Creating-database-and-generating-Insights/README.md

 ![image](https://github.com/UduakN/SQL-Project---Creating-database-and-generating-Insights/assets/128192166/5117464b-48db-4dcc-86b5-61ccd99bac7d)

 In this project, I created company_ltd database.
 The database created was used to identify trends, give insights and solutions to the company.
 MySQL workbench was used for this project.

 Company_ltd database consists of salestable, customertable and stafftable.

 I created company_ltd database using CREATE DATABASE company_ltd.
-I proceeded to create each table and its content.
+I proceeded to create each table and its content.[company_ltd database.txt](https://github.com/UduakN/SQL-Project---Creating-database-and-generating-Insights/files/11682669/company_ltd.database.txt)

 ![image](https://github.com/UduakN/SQL-Project---Creating-database-and-generating-Insights/assets/128192166/633c96e9-2d01-409c-ac70-3cbb39f43457)